yellowmessenger/documentation/docs/platform_concepts/mobile/chatbot/mobile-sdk-faq.md

  }
 ```

-**8. In Android, Can we add left-to-right view transition/animation or any animation?**
+**8. In Android, can we add a left-to-right view transition/animation or any animation?**

-Yes, it is possible to achieve that.
-Clients need to override the activity style by adding the following lines to their themes.xml or styles.xml files.
+Yes, it is possible to add left-to-right view transition/animation.
+You need to override the activity style by adding the following lines to the **themes.xml** or **styles.xml** files.

-This is an example of adding Slide in Left and Slide out right transition.
-Clients can add their own animation as well.
+This is an example of adding slide in left and slide out right transition.
+You can add your own animation based on your business needs.

 ```
 <style name="YmAppTheme.NoActionBar">